 I remember seeing Martha Stewart make witches fingers cookies for Halloween years and years ago.
-If memory serves me right, I think they may have been colored a pale green!
+If memory serves me right, I think her Halloween Cookies may have been colored a pale green!

-Knowing they were basically a sugar cookie shaped into digits, I figured my family would happily indulge.
+Knowing they were basically a sugar cookie shaped into digits AKA fingers, I figured my family would happily indulge.
 Though, I was expecting the almonds to be sacrificed right into the garbage.
 Or maybe my mouth, if I could intercept them!

-Between these and the Spider Chocolate Chip Cookies I’ll be sharing on Tuesday, we were set with sweet treats for Halloween.
+Between these and some Spider Chocolate Chip Cookies, we were set with sweet Halloween treats.
 I was pleased with the way these turned out!

 Tips for These Halloween Cookies